SpencerCDixon/Gosu-Tutorial/readme.md

 Game.new.show
 ```

-If you want to see this in action (which I highly recommend) you can place a puts
+If you want to see this in action (which I recommend) you can place a puts
 statement inside the #update method and watch your terminal while the game is
 running.
+You should see that puts statement over and over.

 ```ruby
 # rest of Game class